2025 Sustainable in a Generation Report

 Footnotes

-2. By weight, excluding tertiary and transport packaging.
-Our reportable data includes the consumer-packaged goods within our Mars Snacking, Mars Petcare, and Mars Food & Nutrition segments.
-The Mars Science and Diagnostics and the Mars Vet Health businesses are not in scope.
-For data reported as of Year End 2024, acquisitions not reported in 2023 such as Hotel Chocolat, Kevins and Champion Petfoods are now included.
+5. By weight, excluding tertiary and transport packaging.
+Our reportable data includes the consumer-packaged goods within our Mars Snacking, Mars Pet Care and Mars Food segments.
+The Mars Science and Diagnostics, Mars Retail and the Mars Vet Health businesses are not in scope.

-3. Compliance data in reference to 2023 performance.
-Please note media data is generally subject to a one-year delay due to the reporting timelines of the U.S. TV market, with broadcast data specifically experiencing a six-month lag.
+6. Adherence data in reference to 2024 performance.
+Please note media data is generally subject to a one-year delay due to the reporting timelines of the US TV market, with broadcast data specifically experiencing a six-month lag.